 The main thing is to find a mantra that helps you get into a calm, focused state.

 In Transcendental Meditation, a practitioner repeats a sound or word silently during meditation.
 The mantras used in Transcendental Meditation (TM) are personal.
-However, some people commonly use well-known single word mantras.
+Many people ask what the 16 TM mantras are when researching Transcendental Meditation online.
+However, some well-known single-word mantras are commonly discussed for general understanding.

 These are typically simple Sanskrit words or mantra syllables.
 Here is a list of Transcendental Meditation mantras commonly used, associated with different age groups